nahuelcandia/react-native-mercadopago/README.md

 #### iOS

+1. Drag the files from /node_modules/react-native-mercadopago/ios/*.framework to the Frameworks group of your project
-1. In General Tab for your project add MercadoPagoSDK.framework to the Embedded Binaries
+2. In General Tab for your project add the new frameworks from previous step to the Embedded Binaries.
+3. In Build Settings, make sure that Embedded Content Contains Swift Code is YES.
+4. Set Enable Bitcode to NO.

 ### Manual installation